Khatchi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that lists current parent and /boot directories's contents including hidden files in long format
+A script that prints they type of the named iamafile which is inside a directory /tmp